By Lucy Alexander

 Cones aren’t just technical tools — they’re how we understand what truly happened inside the kiln.
 They bridge the gap between science and craft, helping us make consistent, beautiful, durable work.

-At Amphora and Mill Valley, we put three witness cones in every glaze firing for exactly that reason.
+At Amphora and Mill Valley, we use witness cones in every glaze firing for exactly that reason.
 They help us fire safely, responsibly, and with intention — and they help you get reliable results, every time your work goes into the kiln.

 — Lucy Alexander